 Working while the OPT Extension Application is Pending

 If the initial 12-month period of OPT expires before the OPT extension is approved, the interim final rule automatically extends the student's work authorization for up to 180 days.
 Students should provide a copy of the I-765 Receipt Notice to their employer to prove eligibility for continued employment.

-The student is required to report the following information to ISSS throughout the entire period of the OPT extension.
+The student is required to report the following information to ISSS every 6 months throughout the entire period of the OPT STEM extension even if no changes are made.
 Failure to report properly could be considered a violation of the student's F-1 immigration status.

-- Report changes to your name, address, and employer information.
-These changes need to be reported within 10 days of the change.
-Report changes by e-mailing firstname.lastname@example.org Failure to report such changes could be considered a violation of your F-1 status and may result in termination of your OPT.
+If you change any of the above-listed information, the changes need to be reported within 10 days of the change.
+Please report this information to ISSS by e-mailing firstname.lastname@example.org Failure to report such changes could be considered a violation of your F-1 status and may result in termination of your OPT.